 Further to this DCP268 “DUoS Charging Using HH Settlement Data” seeks to charge credits for all generators in the CDCM on a RED AMBER GREEN time band basis.

-This lack of consistency, clarity and transparency of whether a generator will receive a credit across the two charging methodologies, does not assist generators when identifying where and how they should locate plant.
+This lack of consistency, and transparency of whether a generator will receive a credit across the two charging methodologies, does not assist generators when identifying where and how they should locate plant.

 This change proposal would allow credits to be paid to all generators who export onto the distribution network regardless of generation type.